gavoja/twcss/README.md

 # TWCSS

-Fast minimalist utility-first CSS runtime inspired by Tailwind and Twind.
+A fast minimalist utility-first CSS runtime inspired by Tailwind and Twind.

 ## Motivation